A list of excellent exercises, only with dumbbells

 Slanted openings

-Following the same line as the press, you can change the angle of the exercise and do it with a slope, giving greater focus to the upper chest area.
+Following the same line as the press, you can change the angle of the exercise and do it with an incline, focusing more on the upper chest area.

 Here you really need the bank to be able to make this move.

-This exercise, as expected, gives greater focus to the upper chest area, and is useful if that area is backwards compared to the rest.
+This exercise, as you would expect, gives greater focus to the upper chest area, and is useful if that area is lagging behind in comparison to the rest.

-Here you go down the incline of the seat to be in a declined position.
+Here you lower the incline of the bench so that you are in a declined position.

-In this way, you work the whole chest, but with a greater focus on the lower area compared to the other variations.
+This way, you work the entire chest, but with greater focus on the lower area compared to the other variations.

 To vary your training a little, you can try this variation.

-If done in a flat form, you can use it without a bench, on the floor, just as you would in the case of normal openings, but with the other arm to support and stabilize the movement.
+If done flat, you can use it without a bench, on the floor, just as you would do in the case of normal openings, but with the other arm providing support and stability to the movement.

-You can also do it in the inclined declined form.
+You can also do it in the inclined or declined form.

 An example image of the type of work you can do on the floor, without benches, just dumbbells and weights.

-The ideal is always to have the bank, which, as you can see, allows you several variations that are not possible without it.
-But if your budget is tight, you can get good training using only dumbbells.
+The ideal would always be to have the bench, which as you can see, allows you several variations that are not possible without it.
+But if you're on a budget, you can get good workouts using just dumbbells.

 Extra

-You can also include push-up exercises, in which there are also several varieties, but nothing like a good workout with dumbbells.
+You can also include push-ups exercises, of which there are also several varieties, but there's nothing like a good workout with dumbbells.

-This is an example of a push-up exercise, a little different than usual.
+This is an example of a push-up exercise, a little different from the usual one.

-However, if we were to put the various varieties of push-ups, we would have to create a new article, since they are immense.
-(Maybe it will)
+However, if we were to include the different varieties of push-ups, we would have to create a new article, as there are so many.
+(Maybe it will happen)

 Conclusion

-As you can see, although the exercises are few, the variations provide variety to the training, and allow a complete training only with the use of dumbbells and, preferably, also a bench.
+As you can see, although the exercises are few, the variations provide variety to the training, and allow for a complete workout just using dumbbells and, preferably, a bench as well.

-With this equipment you can easily emulate a workout at the level of what you would do in the gym, with just less variety.
+With this equipment you can easily emulate a workout at the same level as you would do in the gym, just with less variety.

 In terms of results, as long as you have enough weights to progress, you can also reach the same level as you would in a gym.

-Is there an exercise that was left out but that, in your opinion, should have been included?
+Are there any exercises that were left out but that, in your opinion, should have been included?

-Use the comment area below and tell us what it is!
+Use the comments area below and tell us what it is!